-This will give you a good general idea of your household’s bandwidth usage, and let you determine if your current Spectrum wifi plans meet your needs.
+This will give you a good general idea of your household’s bandwidth usage, and let you determine if your current wifi plans meet your needs and if not, then switching to Cox plan would be a good decision.
 In addition, you also need to see what times your internet usage spikes the most.
 For example, if your kids have online classes and you have a Zoom meeting at the same time, the internet may start acting up if you don’t have a satisfactory package.

 Check Your Signal Distribution